 You may also maintain any salary continuance cover you have, where permitted by the Insurer.
 The cost of this cover will also continue to be debited from your account as normal.

+Check your insurance arrangements before you commence leave without pay or a career break.

 To check if your salary continuance insurance cover can be maintained while on unpaid leave, please contact ANZ Staff Super before you commence your unpaid leave.